agrimalt/getting-and-cleaning-data/README.md

 ## Files and folders included in the projecte

-  - Folder UCI HAR Dataset:
+  - Folder UCI HAR Dataset: Original data sets to clean and tidy.

-  - File Run\_Analysis.R:
+  - File Run\_Analysis.R: R script to do the job.

-  - README.md: this file
+  - README.md: this file.

   - CodeBook.md: Code Book including the variables of the resulting data set.

-  - File tidy\_data\_set.txt:
+  - File tidy\_data\_set.txt: resulting data set.

 ## Steps to clean and tidy data